-But honestly.. eff that, the 1969 Stonewall riots that inevitably led to gay rights being recognised didn’t happen for us stay silent, am I right?
-Which is why JUICE have turned over the pen to me…
+But honestly.. eff that, the 1969 Stonewall riots that created Pride month didn’t happen for us stay silent, am I right?

-So let’s talk about how Malaysians view their local LGBTI+ community with myths and misconceptions.
+So let’s talk about how Malaysians view their local LGBTI+ community with their myths and misconceptions of us.
 To all the straights that do think all of this is true, let’s learn a thing or two.

 Here are five serious misconceptions of the LGBTI+ community in Malaysia:

-MYTH #1: The rising cases of HIV is because of the gays
+1. The rising case of HIV(+) is because of the gays

-Malaysian AIDS Council honorary secretary Hisham Hussein also said that the infections were from both heterosexual and homosexual-oriented individuals and that the proliferation of transmission could be due to young adults having unprotected sex.
+As compared to homosexual transmission which was at 8.9%.
+Malaysian AIDS Council honorary secretary Hisham Hussein also said that the infections were from both heterosexual and homosexual relationships.
 So that’s that.

 Like it or not, queers has been around Malaysia for a long ass time.
 After a Projek Dialog event called ‘A Brief History Of Malaysian Queerness’, attendees from Queer Lapis reflected that it’s mind blowing how they have been brainwashed to believe this land is not queer.

-According to Dorian Wilde, founder of Transmen of Malaysia, being LGBTIQ+ in our country was considered quite normal in the ’60s.
-Transwomen could get legal gender change recognition by local authorities, subject to specific terms, while gender-fluid courtiers and palace officials were given special privileges and statuses, and there were no special raids or segregation, as is done by officials today.
+According to Dorian Wilde, founder of Transmen of Malaysia, for as early as 1960 being LGBTIQ+ in our country was considered quite normal.
+Trans women could get legal gender change recognition by local authorities, subject to specific terms, while gender-fluid courtiers and palace officials were given special privileges and statuses, and there were no special raids or segregation, as is done by officials today.

 You get the idea right?
-Cause if we were to explain the whole history of Malaysia’s LGBTI+ community, this’ll be a different story.
+Cause if we were to explain the whole ass history of Malaysia’s LGBTI+ community, it’ll be a different story.
 But if you do wanna know more, Queer Lapis is the place to be – just click here, and here.

-MYTH #3: Being queer automatically makes you “anti-religion”, and marriage is a way to save them and “convert” them into a heterosexual
+3. Being queer automatically makes you “anti-religion”, some considers marriage as a way to “convert” them into a heterosexual

 Some might even go to the extreme and get married as a “cure” to their homosexuality.
 At the end of the day, other people will get hurt by their actions.
 Don’t believe us?
 Take a look at this case below and perhaps stop asking queer people to get married to a gender that they are not fond of: